samsuh/2026-journal/README.md

 # 2026-journal

+## 2/16/26 - Monday
+Seollal holiday is Wednesday this week, and i thought things would start being affected tomorrow, but a lot of things are already affected.
+I should prob move up the prep and go grocery shopping and stuff today instead of tomorrow.

 ## 2/15/26 - Sunday
 This week is a holiday week, so gotta plan the gym closures accordingly.
 Get an extra workout in.